 A surprisingly common mistake is to make your smoothie too petite to keep you filled up and energized until your next meal.

-4. Don’t skimp on the fiber.
+4. Don’t Skimp on the Fiber

 Unfortunately, most of us aren’t getting enough fiber in our diets.

-One surefire way to tell whether you’re adding enough fiber to your smoothies is this: Are you still feel hungry after you finish drinking it?
+One surefire way to tell whether you’re adding enough fiber to your smoothies is this: Are you still hungry after you finish drinking it?
 If so, you didn’t add enough fiber!

 When you skimp on fiber, you’re not only setting yourself up for a growling stomach hours before your next meal, you’re also missing out on its many health benefits.
-Fiber is key to burning fat, balancing your blood sugar, managing cholesterol, and poops you can be proud of.
-Getting at least 35 grams of fiber every day means you’ll also fight heart disease and type 2 diabetes.
+Fiber is so important for burning fat, balancing your blood sugar, managing cholesterol, and giving you poops you can be proud of.
+It’s also a great way to stave off or manage type 2 diabetes.5

-5. Don’t forget the healthy fats.
+5. Don’t Forget the Healthy Fats